vatlab/blog/content/post/comparison.md

 comparison to some of the most popular workflow systems similar to SoS, **features and limitations of SoS as a conventional workflow system**.
 It should be seen as a check-list of basic workflow features, in addition to the unique niche SoS places itself in the realm of workflow systems as explained in the next section and in [other posts](https://vatlab.github.io/blog/).
-We would very much appreciate it if you could [send us your comments](https://github.com/vatlab/blog/issues/10) if you believe more workflow engines or features should be compared, or if some comparisons are wrong or obsolete.

-## How does SoS compare with SnakeMake, Nextflow, and Galaxy
+## How does SoS compare with Nextflow, SnakeMake, Bpipe, and Galaxy

 In comparison to most workflow systems that are designed for "consumers" of workflows with emphases on efficient execution of well-crafted workflows with hidden details, **SoS is designed for "developers" of workflows for ad hoc data processing with emphases on lowering the barrier of using workflows in daily computational research**.